adam-bloom/ha-gtfs-rt-v2/README.md

 # Home Assistant GTFS Realtime (rt)

-This project contains a new sensor that provides real-time departure data for local transit systems that provide gtfs feeds.
+This integration provides real-time departure data for local transit systems that provide GTFS-RT feeds.
+Each sensor shows minutes until the next arrival, with attributes including the next several departures, vehicle positions, and more.

-It is based on the excellent work that has been done previously by @zacs and @phardy.
-Originally inspired by a desire to make the existing code work with realtime data for trains and buses provided by Translink in Queensland, Australia (who have unique route ids for each route/calendar combination) this version also contains a number of other improvements.
+Based on the excellent work previously done by @zacs and @phardy.

 ## Installation (HACS) - Recommended
 0. Have [HACS](https://hacs.xyz/) installed, this will allow you to easily update